PasDeChocolat/PNMProcessingWorkshop_Summer2013/LABS/ImmediateFeedback/README.md

 The `fill` commands specify what color will be used to draw the rectangle and ellipse.
 The `fill` color is specified by it's RGB color combination.
 RGB stands for red, green, & blue.
 The values for each color component range from 0 to 255.
 0 means none at all.
 255 means as much as possible.

-* Try changeing the RBG values in this sketch's `fill` functions.
+* Try changing the RBG values in this sketch's `fill` functions.